JavaProphet/AvunaFCGI/README.md

 # AvunaFCGI
 A FCGI library for writing C/C++ programs that use FCGI.
+Written by Max Bruce.